 Look deeper into the fears that held you back, and the moments of quiet courage you’ve found as you moved through your life.

 Then look to those closest to you who confronted their own challenges and fears.
-If you’ve been married 40 years, the two of you had to have struggled through problems and conflicts as you shared your pain and celebrated your triumphs.
+You’ve been married 40 years (!), so the two of you had to have struggled through problems and conflicts as you shared your pain and celebrated your triumphs.

 These are the stories that will touch your audiences deeply, and these are the stories they long to hear.